-You can trust our selections because we have almost 50 years of combined package store experience between Herb, Dave, Grant & Paul.
+You can trust our selections because we have almost 50 years of combined package store experience between Herb, Dave, Grant & Jacob.

 DAVE’S WINE WINNERS…

 The D.O.
 Montilla-Moriles is located in Andalucia, Spain, east of Jerez de la Frontera, the heart of sherry country.
 Amontillado sherry takes its name from Montilla, a Pedro Ximenez based find that receives no fortification, its strength occurring naturally during fermentation.
 Nutty, crisp with green notes Alvear Amontillado is a sipping delight.
 Serve chilled in a copita (sherry glass).
 Great with nuts or tapas.

 It seems shiraz is synonymous with Australia and they have done a wonderful job of reinterpreting syrah and forging their own unique style.
 This Shiraz, therefore, won’t disappoint the Aussie wine enthusiast.
 Sure there’s plenty of fruit here: crushed berry & cassis flavors; wonderful aromatics and a lengthy, peppery finish.
 What makes this an accomplished wine is what it doesn’t possess: chemical/ medicinal flavors; green tannins; oafish, unbalanced components; searing alcohol heat.
 Given its humble price tag, this Shiraz overachieves, supplying the imbiber with complexity and sheer drinking pleasure.